 Registered collections can make life much easier!
 They support researchers with their compliance obligations by providing the information and ABS documentation relating to a sample.
 In other words, the collection takes over the “seeking information” part of your obligations.

 Researchers who obtain material from a registered collection are considered to have exercised due diligence with respect to seeking information.
-Although this only part of your due diligence obligations, obtaining ABS documentation is usually by far the most complicated and time consuming part.
+Although this is only one part of your due diligence obligations, obtaining ABS documentation is usually by far the most complicated and time consuming part.

 There is no getting past the EU Regulation, even in the non-commercial research sector.
 Having collections that can provide ABS documentation is becoming an increasingly attractive option for many researchers who want legal certainty with respect to the material they are using.